Understanding Wood Undertones for Interior Design

 In case you missed it, we also covered the Colors and Trends of Hardwood Flooring, How to Design with Neutral Flooring Tones, and How to Choose the Right Flooring.
 Click on the links above for a more in-depth dive into hardwood flooring and design.

-This article will help you distinguish and understand the different undertones in wood undertones and stains so you can select the right intonation to incorporate in your interior design.
+This guide will help you identify and understand the various wood undertones and stains, ensuring you select the perfect tone for your home’s interior.

 Light/Natural European Oak Stain Wood Undertones: